-This section addresses the situation in which members of the public have a right to provide comments at the meeting of a public body, either orally or in writing.
-This right to participate typically derives not from an open meetings law but from some other law, such as an administrative procedure act, another law dealing with the operations of state and local public bodies, or the organic law governing the specific public body.
+Subsections (a) and (b) address the situation in which members of the public have a right to provide comments at the meeting of a public body, either orally or in writing.
+This right to participate may derive not from an open meetings law but from some other law, such as an administrative procedure act, another law dealing with the operations of state and local public bodies, or the organic law governing the specific public body.
 Compliance with public comment requirements may require flexible arrangements.
 For example, the public body could provide for the submission of written comments by e-mail or text message in advance of, or within a limited time after, the virtual meeting.
 As noted in the comment to section 5, appropriate auxiliary aids and services shall be made available to afford individuals with disabilities an equal opportunity to observe the virtual meeting.
-Subsection (c) is intended to confirm that members of the public who, pursuant to section 6, have a right to observe the virtual meeting also have a right to observe members of the public - such as government officials, staff of the public body, experts, witnesses, or parties to a proceeding before the public body - that the public body has invited or authorized to address the public body.